SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installing_Behind_Proxy.md

      59: resource "kubernetes_secret" "sumologic_collection_secret" {
 ```

 It likely means your proxy is restricting access to `https://kubernetes.default.svc`.
-Get the IP of that service by running `kubectl -n default get service kubernetes`and then you can set the following property:
+Get the IP address of that service by running `kubectl -n default get service kubernetes`and then you can set the following property:

 ```
 sumologic.cluster.host: https://<SERVICE_IP>:443